 The Conservancy maintains defined contribution retirement plans for all eligible employees.
 The plans provide for an employer contribution based on a percentage of employees' gross wages and based on a percentage of voluntary contributions by employees.
-Pension contributions charged to expense amounted to approximately \$849,000 and \$827,000 in 2015 and 2014, respectively.
+Contributions charged to expense amounted to approximately \$881,000 and \$849,000 in 2016 and 2015, respectively.

 The Conservancy provides a 457(b) private salary deferral plan under the IRC, which allows for certain corporate officers to defer a portion of their compensation, up to a limit determined under the IRC, for retirement.
-As of December 31, 2015 and 2014, \$452,000 and \$398,000, respectively, are included on the statements of financial position as prepaid expenses and deposits with an offsetting liability.
+As of December 31, 2016 and 2015, \$546,000 and \$452,000, respectively, are included on the statements of financial position as prepaid expenses and deposits with an offsetting liability.
 There are no employer contributions under the plan.